Raymay3/IDX-Exchange/README.md

 * Removed identifier variables and data leakage features.
 * One-hot encoded selected categorical variables.
 * Standardized continuous numerical features.
-* Created a chronological train/test split using the most recent month as the testing set.
+* Created a chronological train/test split using the most recent month as the testing set and a configurable training window preceding the test month (initially set to 5 months).
 * Exported cleaned training and testing datasets for model development.

 ## Preprocessing Highlights